psuong/psuong.github.io/_posts/2016-01-31-Playcrafting Winter Expo.markdown

 ## End of the Winter Break

 The end of the winter break marks my deadline for my MVP for Modern Knights.
 Now the question is, "Was the MVP met within 1 month?"
 The answer is yes and no. Yes the MVP was met and I was able to showcase it at Playcrafting NYC Winter Expo, but I only got to showcase it at the later half of the expo.
-So for the first half or two third of the expo
+So for the first half or two thirds of the expo, a previous stable build of the game was shown.

 ## The Game's Reception